 Small business owners often think they are too relatively insignificant to be noticed by the roving eye of online criminals.
 There are always indiscriminate attacks, of course, such as mass emails.
 Targeted attacks are sometimes misconstrued by business owners as being exclusively something for industry giants, like Sony and Yahoo!, to worry about.

 The truth is, small businesses are just as much at risk of being specifically singled out by cyber thieves; in some circumstances, even more so.
 The primary reason is that while smaller companies may not seem to be as lucrative, they are much easier targets than major companies; who can afford to have a large IT department on top of their security around the clock.

 Criminals still find plenty of value once they penetrate the networks of smaller companies.
 Prime examples include selling stolen client data on the black market for identity theft, using CEO address book information for scams, ransack bank and credit accounts and steal trade secrets or valuable financial information like communications about mergers.
 Criminals may also take over the company’s websites and social media accounts to install malware giving them illicit access to site visitors.

 The most recent statistics collected by Symantec show that nearly half of all victims of cyber attacks on businesses worldwide had 250 employees or less.
-Additionally, a February 2016 survey conducted by CFO Magazine found that about 20% of respondents with small or medium-size businesses had been hit by some form of attack in the past year.
+Additionally, a February 2016 survey conducted by CFO Magazine found that about 20% of respondents with small or medium-sized businesses had been hit by some form of attack in the past year.
 All told, the average take when a cybercriminal gets illicit access to a small business is usually well into the tens of thousands of dollars.